-EVS 6.0.2.1 supports English, Spanish, Chinese (Cantonese), Korean, Japanese, Hindi, Bengali, Vietnamese, Tagalog, Creole, Russian, and French.
-Configuration C also supports Punjabi and Gujarati.
+EVS 6.0.3.0 supports English, Spanish, Chinese, Korean, Japanese, Hindi, Bengali, Vietnamese, Tagalog, Creole, Russian, and French.
+In addition, Punjabi and Gujarati are supported by ExpressVote XL and Electionware only.

 Proprietary Components Included

 This section provides information describing the components and revision level of the primary components included in this Certification.